Annual Hard Waste Collection

 Is it too good to throw away?

-Residents who have items they consider may be good enough to reuse are encouraged to first phone their local charity.
+Residents that have items they consider may be good enough to reuse are encouraged to first phone your local charity.

 - Commercial or business waste.